paulrougieux/cobwood/paper/paper.md

 adaptation called Timba [@tifsm2025].
 There are also multiple regional and national forest sector models.

-Current modelling software often uses partial labelling approaches with unclear variable names that make source code difficult to interpret.
+Current modelling softwares often use partial labelling approaches with unclear variable names that make source code difficult to interpret.
 Many models are not open source, and limited data labelling makes model outputs difficult to reuse.
 The cobwood library addresses transparency limitations by organizing forest sector datasets as labelled multi-dimensional arrays with explicit country, product, and year dimensions.
 Metadata and dimension names are stored directly within datasets (both in memory and on disk), making model inputs and outputs easier to interpret and share.

+Existing modelling softwares typically relies on ad-hoc input file management to distinguish scenarios, with scenario assumptions scattered across multiple data files, in the input file name itself , or in separate Excel sheets.
+Cobwood uses explicit scenario configuration files, improving reproducibility and enabling transparent version control of modeling assumptions."

 By standardizing data representation and exposing model internals, cobwood facilitates collaboration beyond forest economics.
 Adjacent fields such as forest management,